modlee-ai/modlee/docs/README.md

 Build your own Modlee model recommendation pipeline and connect your data today or go through a full recommendation example in more detail: [Benchmark with model recommendations](https://docs.modlee.ai/notebooks/recommend.html).

-### Explore & document
+### Automated Experiment Documentation

 Using Modlee to obtain a benchmark solution is an easy way to determine a great starting point for future model exploration.
 With Modlee, you can focus more on breaking new ground and less of reinventing the "ML experiment" wheel.
-Define a custom `ModleeModel`, and share key information about your `Automatically Documented Experiments` to guide your collaborators towards better solutions, simply through the act of experimenting.
+Define a custom `ModleeModel`, and share key information about your automatically documented experiments to guide your collaborators towards better solutions, simply through the act of experimenting.
 No need to share code, repos, or set up a meeting.

 Modlee supports documentation for Lightning experiments.
 Guides for structuring PyTorch Lightning projects are available [here](https://lightning.ai/docs/pytorch/stable/starter/converting.html) and [here](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09).